 Bryn is a longtime committee member of the Birmingham and Warwickshire Archaeological Society and currently edits the newsletter.

 Candy has over 30 years experience of archaeological illustration and has expertise in a wide range of artefact conventions, from in-situ statues to intricate flint tools and elaborate leatherwork, as well as all types of pottery and metalwork.
 Her illustrations have been published in a wide range of books and archaeological journals as well as our client reports.
 Candy creates the technical drawings for all our reports and journals using Adobe Illustrator.
 Candy’s high standard of work has gained a national reputation and her services are sought by a variety of specialists.

 Jodie first volunteered with Archaeology Warwickshire in 2009 as part of her school’s work experience programme.
 She then volunteered regularly before and after gaining her degree in Archaeology and Landscape History in 2014 from University Centre Peterborough.
-Jodie joined the team in June 2017 and is looking forward to expanding her fieldwork experience, report writing and ensuring our archives are up to date.
+Jodie joined the team in June 2017 and is rapidly expanding her fieldwork experience and report writing as well as learning illustration skills and medieval pottery identification.